playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 }
 ---

 Components are awesome.
 They allow you to make your code logic more modular and associate that logic to a related collection of DOM nodes.
-More importantly than that, **components are _composable_**; You can take two components and use them together to build a third that utilizes them both.
+More importantly than that, **components are _composable_**; You can take two components and use them together to build a third that uses them both.

 Sometimes, while building components, you may find yourself needing to share logic between multiple components.